Chapter 12.28

 12.28.010 Established.

-There is established a cemetery for the burial of the human dead to be known as the West Yellowstone Cemetery, and control thereof is assumed by the town, and the same shall be governed, managed and controlled as provided by this chapter.
+The town of West Yellowstone established a cemetery for the burial of the human dead to be known as the Fir Ridge Cemetery, and control thereof is assumed by the town, and the same shall be governed, managed and controlled as provided by this chapter.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §1, 1978)

 12.28.020 Boundaries.

-The West Yellowstone cemetery shall be composed of that certain tract of land lying north of the town now owned, controlled and used by the town for the burial of the human dead, together with such other tracts of land as the town may hereafter acquire.
-A plat of the tract being attached to this chapter and by this reference made an integral part of the ordinance codified in this chapter.
+The Fir Ridge Cemetery shall be composed of that certain tract or tracts of land lying north of the town now owned, controlled and used by the town for the burial of the human dead, together with such other tracts of land as the town may hereafter acquire.
+(A plat of the tract being attached to this chapter and by this reference made an integral part of the ordinance codified in this chapter.)
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §2, 1978)

 12.28.040 Deposits for ornamentation.

-Any person may deposit with the town clerk any sum not less that one dollar for the purpose of being used and expended by the board of trustees in and about the care or ornamentation of the cemetery.
+Any person may deposit funds with the town’s finance department for the purpose of being used and expended by the board of trustees or the town in and about the care or ornamentation of the cemetery.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §14, 1978)

 12.28.060 Cemetery superintendent--Duties--Burial register.

-It is the duty of the superintendent of the cemetery to keep a register and make out a burial permit, in which register and on such burial permit he shall enter the date of each interment in the cemetery, the number of the grave, lot and block in which such interment is made, and when he can obtain the same, the name, age, sex, time place and cause of death and the next of kin or the administrator of the estate, of the person interred.
-He shall deliver one copy of the burial permit to the secretary of the board.
+It is the duty of the cemetery superintendent and town clerk to keep a register of and to make out burial permits.
+The register and the burial permits shall indicate the date of each interment in the cemetery, the lot and block in which such interment is made, and when they can obtain the same, the name, age, sex, and time and place of death of the person interred.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §4, 1978)

-It shall be the duty of the superintendent of the cemetery, at any regular meeting of the board, to make a report to the board of trustees of the number of all interments or disinterments made in the cemetery during the time for which such report is made, and this report shall be recorded in the minutes of the meeting.
+It shall be the duty of the cemetery superintendent or town clerk, at any regular meeting of the board, to make a report to the board of trustees of the number of all interments or disinterments made in the cemetery during the time for which such report is made, and this report shall be recorded in the minutes of the meeting.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §5, 1978)

 12.28.080 Purchase of lots--Application.

-Whenever any person shall desire to purchase any lot in the town cemetery, he or she shall make application therefor to the superintendent of the cemetery, who shall without fee or charge forthwith deliver to such person a copy of the application stating the grave and block and that the person named in the application will be intitled to a conveyance of such lot upon payment of the designated value of the lot within thirty days form the date of such application to the town clerk.
+Whenever any person shall desire to purchase any lot in the town cemetery, they shall make application thereof to the town clerk, who shall, without fee or charge, deliver to such person a copy of the application stating the lot and block to be purchased.
+The person named in the application will be entitled to a conveyance of such lot upon payment of the designated value of the lot within thirty days from the date of such application to the town clerk.
+The town clerk shall transmit such funds to the finance department.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §6, 1978)

 12.28.090 Purchase of lots--Receipts.

 Upon receipt of payment of the designated value of the cemetery lot stated in the application, the town clerk shall issue a receipt in duplicate.
 One copy of the receipt shall be retained, and the other copy shall be delivered to the person presenting such application.
-The town clerk shall within thirty days from the date of the above named receipt, present a conveyance describing the grave, lot and block as shown on such receipt to the mayor of the town, who shall execute the same and mail to the person named on the conveyance.
-A separate record shall be kept on all conveyances executed stating the purchaser’s name, the grave lot and block and the amount paid for the same.
+All collected funds shall be transmitted to the finance department.
+The town clerk shall, within thirty days from the date of the above-named receipt, present a conveyance describing the grave lot and block.
+The town clerk shall execute the same and mail to the person named on the conveyance.
+A separate record shall be kept on all conveyances executed stating the purchaser’s name, the lot and block and the amount paid for the same.
 (Ord.
+270 Exh.
+A (part), 2020: Ord.
 76 §7, 1978)

 Article II.
 FUNDS